-Method 1: Make your custom brush with the “Brush” tool
+Method 1: Create a custom brush with the “Brush” tool

-1. To start, you can use any canvas size – but when drawing or using an image, try to work big.
-Details while brush resizing tend to be more visible and intact when it’s created as a larger pixel size.
+1. To start, you can use any canvas size, however, when drawing or using an image, try to work on a large canvas.
+Details while brush resizing tend to be more visible and stay intact when brushes are created using a larger pixel size.

 2. In Layers, make a new layer without a background.
 This helps make selecting the new shape easier.

 3. Draw or place an image.
-You can work with a file or a brush that has color, but the file product will translate to black and white (where the black or any color variation is the brush).
-Changing your file and strokes to black and white settings will give a better preview of the results – but feel free to experiment!
+You can work with a file or drawing that has color, but the image will translate to black and white (wherein the black or color variation becomes the brush pattern).
+For best results, play around with the contrast of the image to get a better idea of the results.

 4. Select your object using the selection tool.